ashish-chopra/Audonizr/README.md

 This utility accepts various command-line arguments to customize the conversion process.
 The Audonizr project is still in early development phase.
 You can read more about the development roadmap [here](https://github.com/ashish-chopra/Audonizr/wiki/Roadmap).

+In order to know more about the design aspect of the utility, please read the [design report](https://github.com/ashish-chopra/Audonizr/wiki/Design-Report) in the Wiki section, outlining the important design decisions taken and learnings acquired during development.

 ### How to Run